balena-io/balena-cli/INSTALL-LINUX.md

 # balena CLI Installation Instructions for Linux

-These instructions are suitable for most Linux distributions on Intel x86, except notably for **Linux Alpine** or **Busybox**.
-For these distros or for the ARM architecture, follow the [NPM Installation](./INSTALL-ADVANCED.md#npm-installation) method.
+These instructions are suitable for most Linux distributions on Intel x86, such as Ubuntu, Debian, Fedora, Arch Linux and other glibc-based distributions.
+For the ARM architecture and for Linux distributions not based on glibc, such as Alpine Linux, follow the [NPM Installation](./INSTALL-ADVANCED.md#npm-installation) method.

 Selected operating system: **Linux**